-CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN OF TOMORROW TOGETHER
+CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN WITH FUTURE

-WHAT IS THE ORGANIC ANIMAL BREEDING LTD. (ÖTZ)?
+WHAT IS THE ORGANIC ANIMAL BREEDING association (ÖTZ)?

-In early 2015 the Organic Associations Bioland and Demeter founded the non-profit organization Ökologische Tierzucht gGmbH (ÖTZ) with the longterm goal of breeding animals specifically suited to organic farms.
-Currently ÖTZ’s main-focus is the breeding of laying hens and dual-purpose chickens.
+In early 2015 the Organic Associations Bioland and Demeter founded the non-profit organization Ökologische Tierzucht gGmbH (ÖTZ) with the longterm goal of breeding animals specifically specially adapted to organic farms.
+Currently, ÖTZ’s main-focus is the breeding of laying hens and dual-purpose chickens.
 A future goal of the organization is to breed other animal species as well.

 THE BENEFITS OF ORGANICALLY BRED,

-- Large stomachs, adapted to 100% organic feed
+- Larger stomachs, adapted to 100% organic feed

 - Robust and healthy due to balanced performance